hikerfeed/restful-resource/README.md

 # RESTful Resource

-> The JavaScript utility for creating consistent and RESTful resource requests, so you don't have to.
+> The JavaScript URL builder for creating consistent and RESTful resource requests, so you don't have to.

 <img src="https://github.com/hikerfeed/restful-resource/workflows/Node CI/badge.svg" />